secworks/siphash/README.md

  - 1 cycle for initialization
  - 1 + 2 + 1 = 4 cycles for compression
  - 4 + 1 = 5 cycles for finalization
+ - 1 + 4 = 5 cycles more for long mode

 In total: 10 cycles or 1.25 cycles/Byte.
+For long mode 15 cycles or 1.875 cycles/Byte.
 For long messages, the latency is asymptotically 0.5 cycles/Byte.

 The repo contains both the core itself ([siphash_core.v](https://github.com/secworks/siphash/blob/master/src/rtl/siphash_core.v)) and a top level wrapper